Choosing and Declaring a Major

 Declaration/change/addition of most* majors/minors/concentrations is now done using the following form

 students only.
 After you have completed all the information requested and obtained the appropriate departmental signatures, please return this form

 to the QC Hub in the Dining Hall, room 128.
-Departments that required copy of this form should make a copy of it before returning it to the student.
+Departments that require copy of this form should make a copy of it before returning it to the student.

 By declaring a major, you will:

 - Be able to meet with a faculty advisor and become eligible for other departmental services, including (if applicable) pre-registration for courses, as well as departmental events.
 You will also receive mailings, emails, and important information directly from the department(s).